-JohnPaul Pearson is the Business Support Director at Anabas – here he discusses the stages of a mobilisation, the process and the most common challenges faced by facilities managers.
+JohnPaul Pearson, Business Support Director at Anabas, discusses the stages of a mobilisation, the process and the most common challenges faced by facilities managers.

 A positive mobilisation is often the first step in building a solid client-supplier relationship.
 Delivered well, it will cement how you and your client work together moving forward.
 For operational success, it is vital to remember why the client chose your company in the first place, to make good on the promises made and to not only meet, but to where possible, exceed expectations.
 Take the time to understand what makes the client tick, recognise their needs, and be prepared to meet any challenges head on.

 The mobilisation process is a period of transition.
-Once the plan and risk register are in place t’s time to focus on collaborative working with the client, your own subject matter experts and relevant sub-contractors, to ensure a smooth and successful transfer.
+Once the plan and risk register are in place, it’s time to focus on collaborative working with the client, your own subject matter experts and relevant sub-contractors, to ensure a smooth and successful transfer.

 When approaching a mobilisation in FM, we at Anabas have some key approaches to ensure a successful transfer, with both employee and client satisfaction remaining high.